nitad54448/yappari-5-1/README.md

 This is used only for "Simulate" function, it will calculate a spectrum in this range of frequencies having a number of points defined here.
 Useful for testing and simulation.

 ### Advanced commands
-These can be used for manual control of program, useful mostly for testing.
-Most of the commands listed here are not available in the regular menu, see more details below (some commands are not very common so I didn't want to have too many entries in the Action menu).
-For instance: to make a Savitzky-Golay smooth of the active datasets :
+These can be used for more advanced control of program.
+Most of the commands listed here are not available in the regular menu, see more details below (some commands are not likely to be used often so I didn't want to have too many entries in the Action menu).

+    save_config

+will save a **yappari_configuration.xml** with the actual parameters (fit method, number of plots...) in **/config** folder.
+This file is read at the start of the program.

+To make a Savitzky-Golay smooth of the active datasets :

     smooth

 This will create new smoothed datasets with the same name and the prefix sm_.

 To change the sign of Zi after reading a file that has -Zi (I always wondered why some softwares request -Zi in the datafile):

     negate_zi

 You can also interpolate to log scale or upscale by spline interpolation (i.e. getting "artificially" more points).
 You can try it, if you don't have spurious points.
 The command: